 No matter how good you get at communicating with your spouse, you will both still occasionally miscommunicate.
 There will always be good times and bad times sharing.
-When miscommunication occurs between you, recognize it, acknowledge it, and hit reset.
+When miscommunication occurs, recognize it, acknowledge it, and hit reset.
 It’s not a big deal or the end of the world.
 Focus on the process of communicating and building a stronger connection.
 You’ll both feel less dazed and confused.

 2. Communication is a Skill.